Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Introduction

 \section{Introduction}

-Both sugar maple (\emph{Acer saccharum}) and red maple (\emph{Acer rubrum}) have a remarkable ability to generate positive xylem (or sapwood) pressure in response to freeze--thaw cycles, during a season when the tree is leafless and mostly dormant.
+Sugar maple \emph{(Acer saccharum)}, red maple \emph{(Acer rubrum)}, and several other \emph{Acer} species have a remarkable ability to generate positive xylem (or sapwood) pressure in response to freeze--thaw cycles, during a season when the tree is leafless and mostly dormant.
 The resulting exudation pressure can persist on and off for weeks or even months, which allows maple sap to be harvested in sufficient quantities that it is an economically viable agricultural product in northeastern North America.
-A few other tree species such as black walnut (\emph{Juglans nigra}), butternut (\emph{Juglans cinerea}) and white birch (\emph{Betula papyrifera}) are likewise capable of generating significant exudation pressures, but none to such a high degree as maple.
-It is well-known that the presence of dissolved sugar (1\%\ or more by mass) in the sap of these species plays an important role in the accumulation of stem pressure during the freeze--thaw process \citep{marvin-1968}, but the precise causes of sap exudation have proven difficult to pinpoint.
-Indeed, exudation has been studied extensively for over 150 years, during which time researchers have attributed it to a wide variety of physical and biological mechanisms, including osmosis \citep{wiegand-1906}; thermal expansion of gas, water and wood \citep{sachs-1860, merwin-lyon-1909, marvin-1949}; cryostatic suction \citep{stevens-eggert-1945}; and active processes in living cells \citep{johnson-1945, marvin-1958}.
+A few other tree species such as black walnut \emph{(Juglans nigra)}, butternut \emph{(Juglans cinerea)} and white birch \emph{(Betula papyrifera)} are likewise capable of generating elevated positive stem pressures, but none to such a high degree as maple.
+It is well-known that the presence of dissolved sugar (2\%\ or more by mass) in the sap of these species plays an important role in the accumulation of stem pressure during the freeze--thaw process \citep{marvin-1968}, but the precise causes of sap exudation have proven difficult to pinpoint.
+Indeed, exudation has been studied extensively for over 150 years, during which time researchers have attributed it to a wide variety of physical and biological mechanisms, including osmosis \citep{wiegand-1906}; thermal expansion of gas, water and wood \citep{sachs-1860, merwin-lyon-1909, marvin-1949}; \mymod{active processes in living cells \citep{johnson-1945, marvin-1958}; and enhanced sap uptake due to ice crystal formation \citep{stevens-eggert-1945}.}